nightisyang/splish/README.md

 # splish
-Fullstack application
+Fullstack mobile application

 ## Client
-React Native Application available on Android and iOS (links below).
+Developed using React Native, available on Android and iOS (links below).

 An outdoor focused application, current functionality allows for users to browse waterfalls sorted by state, or through a map view.
+View detailed information of a waterfall, including distance from current location.

 Detailed information of waterfalls is obtained via API calls to backend server.